Reference

 1. Use connections instead of hardcoding secrets

-2. Scope permissions appropriately
+3. Scope permissions appropriately with allowed_tool_ids

-3. Don't share credentials across tools unnecessarily
+4. Don't share credentials across tools unnecessarily

 Compliance